Who We Are

 Our Congregation

-Our congregation is passionate about Jesus Christ, glorifies God through Christ-centered worship which is central to our corporate life, and grows the Kingdom of God through opportunities for education, service, mission, fellowship, and witness
+Our congregation is passionate about Jesus Christ, glorifying God through Christ-centered worship, which is central to our corporate life.
+We seek to grow the Kingdom of God through opportunities for education, service, mission, fellowship, and witness.

-Members build on St. Mark’s strengths in order to serve each other, the growing Boerne community, and communities beyond our usual borders.
-These strengths include: a welcoming atmosphere for visitors; a feeling of fellowship and family for members; both contemporary and traditional worship services with a Biblically-based message; a strong Christian Education program for children, youth, and adults, where spiritual growth is nurtured; an on-campus Early Learning Center that provides a Christian-based education for Boerne preschoolers; an uplifting and diverse music program; an active local mission program; and a compassionate pastoral care program.
+Members build on St. Mark’s strengths to serve one another, the growing Boerne community, and communities beyond our usual borders.
+These strengths include: a welcoming atmosphere for visitors; a sense of fellowship and family among members; both contemporary and traditional worship services grounded in a Biblically-based message; a strong Christian Education program for children, youth, and adults, where spiritual growth is nurtured; an on-campus Early Learning Center that provides a Christian-based education for Boerne preschoolers; an uplifting and diverse music program; an active local mission program; and a compassionate pastoral care ministry.

-St. Mark members are hard-working individuals devoted to sharing the love of Christ and the Word of our Lord within the congregation and in the community.
+St. Mark members are dedicated individuals committed to sharing the love of Christ and the Word of our Lord within the congregation and throughout the community.
 We are a body of generous, faithful, and engaged followers of Christ.
-We have a strong commitment to serving the community with significant, purposeful and meaningful missionary efforts that help others and bring the Gospel of our Lord to those in need.
+With a strong commitment to service, we engage in significant, purposeful, and meaningful missionary efforts that help others and bring the Gospel of our Lord to those in need.

-To glorify God, and by the power of the Holy Spirit, provide opportunities for all people to know, love, and follow Jesus Christ
+Our mission is to glorify God and, by the power of the Holy Spirit, provide opportunities for all people to know, love, and follow Jesus Christ.

 We pray we live this mission through the following Vision for Ministry: